RicardoIT-Web/diners-3star-restaurant/README.md

 # Backend Features

-This project is built using Django, adopting the MVT (Models-Views-Templates) methodology.
+This project is built using Django, adopting the MVT (Models-Views-Templates) architecture.
 The restaurant app which contains the MVT architechture to make this site interactive has three main models:

 ### The Table Model